 If performing with fire, sound greater than 4 amps or other potentially dangerous materials or objects, you will need a special street performance licence as well as the standard licence.

-- Can perform on one site for up to 90 minutes a day, with an extra hour to set up and take down equipment.
+- Can perform on one site for up to 90 minutes a day – this includes setting up and packing away.

 Members of the public